FUE Hair Transplant Timeline

 However, non-simultaneous usage is possible.
 If your body does not respond well to topical minoxidil solution or foam, your doctor may write you a prescription for oral minoxidil instead.

-Both forms of minoxidil have various potential side effects and, depending on the patient, can be unsuitable for usage.
+Both forms of minoxidil have various potential side effects and, depending on the patient, can be unsuitable for use.

 Minoxidil can be especially unsafe for patients with: